tsanhan/dotnet-dating-app/README.md

-Adding a presence hub:
-* lets start by creating a new folder in the API called SignalR, and inside it create PresenceHub.cs
+Authenticating to SignalR.

-* go to PresenceHub.cs
+we'll start with the obvious, adding [Authorize] Attribute annotation. go to PresenceHub.cs

-* we also need to take care of is authorization,
-* we want our hubs be secured behind authentication up next: dealing with authentication SignalR
+ok, so this is all for basics on the server side. up next: sting up the client side for SignalR